 10. Chumpha Festival

 Observed by the tribal community of Tanghul Nagas, Chumpha is one of the popular Manipur festivals, celebrated for 7 days after the harvest.
 People rejoice the annual produce and celebrate with merriment and social gatherings with friends and families, particularly on the last three days.
-The festival ends on the 7th day with a grand rally in the village.
+Chumpha festival of Manipur ends on the 7th day with a grand rally in the village.
+It is an important harvest festival of Manipur that is worth experiencing.

 Key attractions: This is one of the unique festivals of Manipur, where women take active participation in every ritual.